-When you are scaling your business – and pitching for money to help you scale (Series B and beyond) – you need a convincing investment pitch.
-And your Series B investment pitch should be different from the one you used at Series A.
+When scaling a business – and pitching for money to help it scale (Series B and beyond) – businesses need a convincing investment pitch.
+And their Series B investment pitch should be different from the one they used at Series A.

-Recently I spent a day at Frog Capital, coaching a series of companies, including some of Frog’s portfolio companies, to polish their growth stage investment pitches.
-While every pitch I saw was good, at Benjamin Ball Associates we know that when pitching for money, being good is not good enough.
+Recently Benjamin Ball, Director of Benjamin Ball Associates, spent a day at Frog Capital coaching a series of companies, including some of Frog’s portfolio companies, to polish their growth-stage investment pitches.
+While every pitch was good, the team at Benjamin Ball Associates know that when pitching for money, being good is not good enough.

-To be successful, and to make sure you grab attention, you need your pitch to stand out.
-You want to be sure that your investor is excited about the investment opportunity from the very start.
-And at Benjamin Ball Associates we help companies perfect their investor pitches every day.
+To be successful and attention-grabbing, companies need their pitch to stand out.
+They should be sure that their investor is excited about the investment opportunity from the very start.
+Benjamin Ball Associates help companies perfect their investor pitches every day.

-While every investment pitch is different, these were some of the most common issues we saw in the investment pitches we worked on at the recent workshop at Frog Capital:
+While every investment pitch is different, these were some of the most common issues at the recent ‘Pitch2NextLevel’ workshop at Frog Capital:

-- Your Investment Story is not the same as Your Company Story
+- The Investment Story Is Not the Same as the Company Story

-Most companies were great at pitching their firms – they sell their business, product or service every day.
+Most companies are great at pitching their firms – they sell their business, product or service every day.
 But an investment pitch is different.
 Investors are looking for more than a great product – they need a great investment.
 Just showing the numbers is not enough.
-As the CEO or CFO, you need to show that you really have the investor’s interests front of mind.
-And you need to show that you are the right people to lead the company through this next, challenging stage of growth.
+The CEO or CFO needs to show that they really have the investor’s interests front of mind.
+They need to show that they are the right people to lead the company through this next challenging stage of growth.

-That means your strategy for scaling up and your short-term plans are central to your investment pitch.
-Are you clear what you will do next, what your capabilities are and where your weaknesses are?
-Are you ambitious enough and suitably focused?
-Do you make it easy for the investor to understand your market and how you have positioned your business in that market?
-You must be ready to be grilled on all your thinking.
-And during that grilling you want to show that you listen and address the investor’s concerns.
+That means the strategy for scaling and short-term plans are central to the company’s investment pitch.
+Is the company clear in what it will do next?
+What are its capabilities and weaknesses?
+Is it ambitious enough and suitably focused?
+Does it make it easy for the investor to understand the company’s market and how have the company leaders positioned the business in that market?
+Companies must be ready to be grilled on their thinking.
+And during that, companies would want to show that they’re listening and addressing the investor’s concerns.

-It’s very tempting to keep adding to your pitch.
-But the best pitches are often the most pared down.
+It’s very tempting to keep adding to the pitch.
+But the best pitches are often the most pared-down.
 They strip out the detail and focus on the important things.
 It’s a case of being clear and simple, without being simplistic.
-This is tough when you are close to the business, but it is essential.
+This is tough when CEO or CFOs are close to the business, but it is essential.

-Polishing your pitch is not about having a better PowerPoint.
-Your slides are just a small part of the pitch.
-You want to be thinking about how you approach the meeting; the research you do beforehand; the information you send in advance; the way you shine as a team; how you handle tough questions.
-You want to be clear how you interact with the investor, and the strengths and weaknesses in each person’s personal performance.
-You’d be amazed how many investment pitches die because the investor sees something in the team that they don’t like.
+Polishing the pitch is not about having a better PowerPoint.
+The slides are just a small part of the pitch.
+Companies should be thinking about how they approach the meeting, the research they do beforehand, the information they send in advance, the way they shine as a team, and how they handle tough questions.
+Companies need to be clear how they interact with the investor, and the strengths and weaknesses in each’s personal performance.
+People would be amazed how many investment pitches die because the investor sees something in the team that they don’t like.

-Those are a few of the things we helped companies fix in their pitches.
+Those were a few of the things that Benjamin Ball Associates helped fix in the firms’ pitches.
 Clearly there was much more besides.
-And now we will be working with them to really strengthen their skills.
-Just like a tennis lesson, you don’t become a good tennis player with a few hours of coaching.
-You need to go away and practise, so that when you are speaking to investors for real, you are on top form.
+Ball and his team are now working with the companies to really strengthen their skills.
+Just like a tennis lesson, people don’t become a good tennis player with a few hours of coaching.
+Companies need to go away and practise so that when they are speaking to investors for real, they are on top form.